-supervisor or other person who participated in the wrongdoing.
-There are certain circumstances when a disclosure might not be protected if it was made as a private citizen.53 ii.
+because it was made to a supervisor or other person who participated in the wrongdoing.
+There are certain circumstances when a disclosure might not be protected if made as a private citizen.53 ii.
 No Chain of Command Requirement iii.
 "Any Disclosure" Rule

-The statute does not require that the discloser proceed incrementally through his chain of command.54 This is a corollary to the "any person" rule.
+There is no requirement in the statute that the discloser proceed incrementally through his chain of command.54 This is a corollary to the "any person" rule.
 Any disclosure is protected to any person if it reasonably evidences a statutory condition - with the limited exceptions created by case law.

 When the WPA reformers substituted "any disclosure" for "a disclosure" in the statute, they intended the small change to signify their intent to protect all disclosures.
-Congress stated explicitly it was reacting to its perception that OSC, the Board and the courts had been erecting technical barriers to exclude certain disclosures from protection.55 So, the drafters added the word "any" to modify "disclosure" to, in their words, "stress that any disclosure is protected (if it meets the requisite reasonable belief test and is not required to be kept confidential)."56
+Congress stated explicitly it was reacting to its perception that OSC, the Board and courts had been erecting technical barriers to exclude certain disclosures from protection.55 So, the drafters added the word "any" to modify "disclosure" in order to, in their words, "stress that any disclosure is protected (if it meets the requisite reasonable belief test and is not required to be kept confidential)."56

-Subsequent to the enactment of the WPA, some Federal Circuit decisions established limitations on the scope of protected conduct.
+But several Federal Circuit decisions construing the WPA substantially narrowed the scope of protected conduct by creating loopholes that were contrary to Congressional intent.
 Those decisions include: (1) Horton v.
 Dep't of the Navy,57 holding that disclosures to the alleged wrongdoer are not protected; (2) Willis v.
 Dep't of Agriculture,58 excluding from WPA protection a disclosure made as part of an employee's normal job duties; and (3) Meuwissen v.
 Dep't of Interior,59 holding that disclosures of information already known are not protected.
-Sections 101 and 102 of the WPEA restore the original intent of the WPA to adequately protect whistleblowers by clarifying that a disclosure does not lose protection because: (1) the disclosure was made to a person, including a supervisor, who participated in the wrongdoing disclosed; (2) the disclosure revealed information that previously had been disclosed; (3) of the employee or applicant's motive for making the disclosure; (4) the disclosure was made while the employee was off duty; or (5) of the amount of time which had passed since the occurrence of the events described in the disclosure.
-Section 101(b)(2) also clarifies that a disclosure is not excluded from protection because it was made during the employee's normal course of duties, providing the employee is able to show that the personnel action was taken in reprisal for the disclosure.60
+Sections 101 and 102 of the WPEA restore the original intent of the WPA to adequately protect whistleblowers by clarifying that a disclosure does not lose protection because: (1) the disclosure was made to a person, including a supervisor, who participated in the wrongdoing disclosed; (2) the disclosure revealed information that had previously been disclosed; (3) of the employee or applicant's motive for making the disclosure; (4) the disclosure was made while the employee was off duty; or (5) of the amount of time which has passed since the occurrence of the events described in the disclosure.
+Section 101(b)(2) also clarifies that a disclosure is not excluded from protection because it was made during the employee's normal course of duties, providing the employee is able to show that the personnel action was taken in reprisal for the disclosure.